BSDSA-ISU/Programminng-for-data-science/midterm/LogicalOperations/README.md

 | False | True  | True   | False | True | False |
 | True  | False | True   | False | False | True |
 | True  | True  | True   | True  | False | False |

+### Summary & Best Practices

+- **and:** All conditions must be True.
+- **or:** At least one condition must be True.
+- **not:** Reverses a single Boolean value.
+- Use parentheses () to group conditions and make complex logic clear.
+- Remember short-circuiting!
+It can make your code faster and safer.
+- When in doubt, refer to the truth tables.